Axel Prohouly: French amateur leagues

 Prohouly turned down a contract offer from Red Star in the hope of a more financially lucrative offer that never came.
 Before the second half of the 2018–19 season, he signed for Racing Club de France in the Championnat National 3.
 He played his first game in senior football on 16 February 2019, in a 0–0 draw with Les Mureaux at Stade Yves-du-Manoir, and made two further appearances for the club.
 In 2019, he signed for Championnat National 2 team Lorient B. He scored his first career goal on 17 August 2019, during a 1–1 draw at Fleury 91.
 He rejected the chance to play in Bulgaria as he wanted his wife to be able to commute to London.
 In 2021, he signed for Grande-Synthe in Régional 1.
 He helped the sixth-tier club to reach the Round of 64 in the Coupe de France, where they were beaten by Boulogne.

 Radomlje

 Before the second half of the 2021–22 season, Prohouly signed for Slovenian PrvaLiga side Radomlje.
 On 14 February 2022, he made his professional debut for Radomlje during a 4–0 win at Aluminij.
 He retained his place seven days later for the 4–1 defeat by Maribor at Domžale Sports Park.

+Calais

+On 29 June 2023, Prohouly signed for Régional 1 club Calais.
+On 18 November, in the seventh round of the 2023–24 Coupe de France, Calais secured a 2–1 victory over ESC Longueau thanks to stoppage time goals from Prohouly and Claudio Beauvue, setting up a match against Ligue 2 side Caen in the following round.
+Calais achieved promotion to the Championnat National 3 at the end of the 2023–24 season.

+Swiss amateur leagues

+On 29 July 2024, Prohouly signed for Swiss club Zürich City SC.
+Ahead of the 2025–26 season, he signed for US Terre Sainte.